cloudpilot-emu/cloudpilot-emu/doc/debugging.md

-# Debugging PalmOS and PalmOS apps with Cloudpilot
+# Debugging PalmOS and PalmOS apps with CloudpilotEmu

 ## A bit of theory